gutana/CS-Coursework/README.md

 # CS Coursework

 This repository contains code samples from some of my courses at the UofR.
-Some courses or assignments will include a README to provide context on the assignment, if necessary. **I will be adding code samples from my 400 level CS courses periodically until April 2025.**
+Some courses or assignments will include a README to provide context on the assignment, if necessary.

 A lot of what you see here, especially in my earlier courses, might be considered terrible code.
 I'm with you.
 There likely isn't a single project in here that I wouldn't make significant modifications to, as the programmer that I am today.
 However, I'm leaving them unedited from the time of submission.